Green Day’s Billie Joe Armstrong Says He’s ‘Renouncing’ U.S. Citizenship After Roe V Wade Is Overturned

 — Willem J. Bod (@WillemBod) June 26, 2022

-The 50-year-old Grammy winner continued, yelling, “There’s just too much f**king stupid in the world to go back to that miserable f**king excuse for a country.
+The 50-year-old Grammy winner continued, yelling, “There’s just too much f****** stupid in the world to go back to that miserable f****** excuse for a country.
 Oh, I’m not kidding.
 You’re going to get a lot of me in the coming days.”

 He joined a long list of luminaries who slammed Judge Clarence Thomas, Samuel Alito, Brett Kavanaugh, Neil Gorsuch and Amy Coney Barrett’s decision to strike down the 1973 landmark decision, including Taylor Swift, Halle Berry, Ireland Baldwin, Sophie Turner and many more who voiced their outrage on social media.